onnx/tensorflow-onnx/README.md

 (Can be used only for TF2.x models)

 Only valid with parameter `--saved_model`.
 When set, creates a zip file containing the ONNX protobuf model and large tensor values stored externally.
-This allows for converting models that exceed the 2 GB protobuf limit.
+This allows for converting models whose size exceeds the 2 GB.

 #### --continue_on_error
 Continue to run conversion on error, ignore graph cycles so it can report all missing ops and errors.